-The list of policy options is long and includes (i) smoothing the inputs of the regulatory formulas by promoting the use of through-the-cycle estimates of the probabilities of default (PDs) and losses-given-default (LGDs) that feed them (see Caterineu-Rabell, Jackson, and Tsomocos, 2005), (ii) smoothing or cyclically-adjusting the output of the regulatory formulas (see Repullo, Saurina, and Trucharte, 2010), (iii) forcing the building up of buffers when cyclically-sensitive variables such as bank profits and credit growth are high (see CEBS, 2009, and BCBS, 2010), (iv) adopting countercyclical provisioning (see Burroni et al. 2009), (v) exercising regulatory discretion with countercyclical goals in mind, and (vi) relying on contingent convertibles and other forms of capital insurance (see Kashyap, Rajan, and Stein, 2008).
-As most other papers in the literature, our model is too stylized to formally capture the differences between these proposals, and hence to inform the comparison between them (which is largely driven by legal, accounting, and political economy issues potentially affecting their effectiveness, predictability, manipulability, risk of capture, and cost of implementation).
+The list of policy options is long and includes (1) smoothing the inputs of the regulatory formulas by promoting the use of through-the-cycle estimates of the probabilities of default (PDs) and losses-given-default (LGDs) that feed them (see Catarineu-Rabell, Jackson, and Tsomocos 2005), (2) smoothing or cyclically adjusting the output of the regulatory formulas (see Repullo, Saurina, and Trucharte 2010), (3) forcing the building up of buffers when cyclically sensitive variables, such as bank profits and credit growth, are high (see Committee of European Banking Supervisors (CEBS) 2009 and BCBS 2010), (4) adopting countercyclical provisioning (see Burroni et al. 2009), (5) exercising regulatory discretion with countercyclical goals in mind, and (6) relying on contingent convertibles and other forms of capital insurance (see Kashyap, Rajan, and Stein 2008).
+As with most other papers in the literature, our model is too stylized to formally capture the differences between these proposals and hence to inform the comparison between them (which is largely driven by legal, accounting, and political economy issues potentially affecting their effectiveness, predictability, manipulability, risk of capture, and cost of implementation).
 Our analysis is more informative on the level and degree of cyclical adjustment of the capital requirements that regulators should target to impose in one way or another.

-Empirical studies focused on the impact of bank regulation on bank capital decisions and the supply of credit are abundant but often little conclusive as they are plagued with problems of endogeneity and poor identification.
-Due to the Lucas' critique, the results from reducedform analyses of the dynamics of bank capital buffers under specific regulatory regimes cannot be extrapolated for the assessment of new regimes.6 Yet the relevance of banks' capital constraints for determining the supply of credit is documented, among others, by Bernanke and Lown (1991), who examine credit supply in the years after the introduction of Basel I, Ivashina and Scharfstein (2010), who show that after the demise of Lehman Brothers poorly capitalized banks contracted their credit disproportionately more than better capitalized banks, and by Aiyar, Calomiris, and Wieladek (2012), who document sizable loan supply effects following discretionary shifts in the level of capital requirements in the UK from 1998 to 2007.
+Empirical studies focused on the impact of bank regulation on bank capital decisions, and the supply of credit, are abundant but often inconclusive as they are plagued with problems of endogeneity and poor identification.
+Because of the Lucas critique, the results from reduced-form analyses of the dynamics of bank capital buffers under specific regulatory regimes cannot be extrapolated for the assessment of new regimes.
+Yet, the relevance of banks' capital constraints for determining the supply of credit is documented, among others, by Bernanke and Lown (1991), who examine credit supply in the years after the introduction of Basel I, by Ivashina and Scharfstein (2010), who show that after the demise of Lehman Brothers poorly capitalized banks, and by Aiyar, Calomiris, and Wieladek (2012), who document sizable loan supply effects following discretionary shifts in the level of capital requirements in the United Kingdom from 1998 to 2007.

-Outline of the paper The rest of the paper is organized as follows.
-Section 2 presents the model.
-In Section 3 we analyze the capital decision of a representative bank, define the equilibrium, and provide the comparative statics of equilibrium loan rates and capital buffers.
-In Section 4 we discuss the calibration.
-Section 5 reports the quantitative results concerning loan rates, capital buffers, credit rationing, and bank failure probabilities under the various regulatory regimes.
-In Section 6 we compare these regimes in terms of social welfare and characterize the optimal capital requirements.
-Section 7 discusses the robustness of the results to changes in some of the key assumptions of the model.
-Section 8 summarizes the main findings and concludes.
+The rest of the paper is organized as follows.
+Section 1 presents the model.
+In Section 2, we analyze the capital decision of a representative bank, define the equilibrium, and provide the comparative statics of equilibrium loan rates and capital buffers.
+In Section 3, we discuss the calibration.
+Section 4 reports the quantitative results concerning loan rates, capital buffers, credit rationing, and bank failure probabilities under the various regulatory regimes.
+In Section 5, we compare these regimes in terms of social welfare and characterize the optimal capital requirements.
+Section 6 discusses the robustness of the results to changes in some of the key assumptions of the model.
+Section 7 summarizes the main findings and concludes.
 The Appendix gathers the proofs of the analytical results and shows the relationship between the single common risk factor model used in the calibration and the Basel II formula for capital requirements.